booklooks/.github/profile/README.md

-# BookLooks
+# Lookmark

 The browser extension and app to keep everything pocketed.
-BookLooks links allows you to share anything instantly, and Tap by BookLooks enables instant sharing at TapPoints.
+Lookmark links allows you to share anything instantly, and Tap by Lookmark enables instant sharing at TapPoints.